andy-byers/CalicoDB/README.md

 Check out the [docs](doc/doc.md).

 ## Dependencies
-The library itself depends on `@TartanLlama/expected`.
+The library itself has no dependencies.
-The tests depend on `@google/googletest`, and the benchmarks depend on `@google/benchmark`.
+The tests depend on `@google/googletest`, which is downloaded using CMake's FetchContent API.
-Dependencies are either downloaded using CMake's FetchContent API, or bundled with the source code.

 ## Performance
 Calico DB is optimized for read-heavy workloads with intermittent batches of sequential writes.